 - No plug-in hybrid yet

 The BMW X7 is the German manufacturer's first Range Rover rival, sitting at the top of its SUV range.
-It offers the comfort of a 7 Series saloon with the added ability of a high-riding off-roader in a taller and more fashionable package.
+It offers the comfort of a 7 Series saloon with the added capability of a high-riding off-roader in a taller and more fashionable package.

 It's the largest and most luxurious SUV produced by the firm in a range that now spans from the small BMW X1, all the way through to a large SUV coupe in the shape of the BMW X6.
 The X7 is noticeably larger than the BMW X5, measuring well over five metres in length and two metres wide; it is, in fact, bigger than most other cars on the road, not to mention many parking spaces.

-Despite being entirely new, the styling of the X7 is instantly recognisable as a BMW SUV, albeit one with far larger proportions.
-The oversized BMW kidney grilles dominate the front of the car, growing dramatically compared with smaller BMW models as a symbol of the car’s luxury status.
-It’s a design that has proved somewhat controversial among fans of the brand.
+Overall, the styling of the X7 is instantly recognisable as a BMW SUV – for better and for worse.
+The oversized BMW kidney grilles dominate the front of the car, growing dramatically compared with smaller BMW models and illuminated as a symbol of the car’s luxury status.
+It’s an aesthetic that has proved somewhat controversial among fans of the brand.
 It's certainly imposing, and there's plenty of chrome trim dotted all around the X7 to affirm its high price tag.
 Elsewhere the biggest BMW features the brand’s latest split-headlight design as well as a squared-off silhouette and wheel sizes of up to 23 inches.